mahmoud/clastic/docs/tutorial-part2.rst

        }

-And a piece of markup is needed in the template to display the notice (step 4):
+And a piece of markup is needed in the template to display the notice:

 .. code-block:: html